 Requirements for participation in the Tuition Reimbursement program:

-- In order to participate in the tuition reimbursement program you must have your supervisor or personnel officer write a memo on company stationery stating that you are employed by that company and will be reimbursed for tuition at the end of the term.
+- Your supervisor or personnel officer must write a memo on company stationery stating that you are employed by that company and will be reimbursed for tuition at the end of the term.
 A new letter is required each semester.

 - You are required to pay 25% of your tuition plus 100% of all fees, including lab fees, plus a non-refundable service charge of four percent of the deferred amount.
 The balance of your tuition will be deferred until January 25 for fall terms and April 25 for spring terms.
 Interest is not charged during the deferment period.
 If your account is not paid in full when due, it will be subject to additional finance charges.